What To Do After Having A Sore Upper Back After Bench Press

-It is in gear but that does not take away from the fact that he has been elite and he has valuable training information to share to the public.
+It is in gear but that does not take away from the fact that he has been elite and he has valuable training information to share with the public.

-Reverse that situation to you, would you take nutrition advice from a NFL quarterback or MBL shortstop?
+Reverse that situation to you, would you take nutrition advice from an NFL quarterback or MBL shortstop?